Russian firms face huge insurance costs as foreign providers flee

 Galushin said the company had already faced cases where Russian firms on sanctions lists were refused reinsurance from Western markets, forcing them to look for alternative cover for those firms.

-Alexei Savelyev, head of the re-insurance department at Russian insurer Ingosstrakh INGSI.RTS, said the company had been notified by one U.S. firm that it planned to quit the Russian market, though he added that London-based insurers were not so far signaling “any restrictions in operations.”
+Alexei Savelyev, head of the re-insurance department at Russian insurer Ingosstrakh, said the company had been notified by one U.S. firm that it planned to quit the Russian market, though he added that London-based insurers were not so far signalling “any restrictions in operations.”

 Those participants that are still willing to insure Russian companies are likely to at least double their prices to reflect the risk now involved, underwriters say.